siddhartha-gadgil/DeptWeb/_seminars/2024/2024-10-18-parthanil-roy.md

 on the two-dimensional lattice.
 Depending on the values of its parameters, we shall observe a nonlinear phase transition for these random walks from diffusive to superdiffusive regimes.

-In the second half, we shall discuss a class of one-dimensional such models called “elephant random walk with n memory channels” introduced in a recent paper by another statistical physicist Saha (2022).
+In the second half, we shall discuss a class of one-dimensional such models called “elephant random walk with $n$ memory channels” introduced in a recent paper by another statistical physicist Saha (2022).
 In these models the information of $n$ previous steps from the walker’s entire history is needed to decide the future step.
 The aforementioned work carried out a bunch of calculations, and conjectured a phase transition from diffusive to superdiffusive regime based on some numerical computations in the $n=2$ case.
 We have been able to prove these conjectures rigorously and establish a few new transition boundaries beyond the predicted ones.